top of page

 • 5 min read

-I've been working with small businesses for over three years, helping them with their marketing, and I’ve seen first-hand the confusion and frustration that comes with this question.
+I've been working with small businesses for over three years, helping them with their marketing.
+I’ve seen first-hand the confusion and frustration that comes with this question.

-I've created over 30 websites for my clients, and I know that understanding the true cost isn't just about the initial price tag; it’s about finding a solution that works for you, your business, and your budget in the long term.
+I've created over 30 websites for my clients.
+I know that understanding the true cost isn't just about the initial price tag; it’s about finding a solution that works for you, your business, and your budget in the long term.

-Let's break down the real costs of a website for small business owners in the UK, from the cheapest DIY options to a professional, tailored service like my 'Website in a Weekend'.
+Let’s break down the real costs of a website for small business owners in the UK.
+We’ll cover everything from the cheapest DIY options to a professional, tailored service like my 'Website in a Weekend'.

 The Two Main Cost Categories